ssfsx17/sky-islands/readable.md

-target gets four stacks of the Overheat status condition. - Light: 10% of the damage is additionally drained as Energy from the target to yourself. - Moon: The target gets two stacks of the Stunned status condition. - Water: Half of the target's Physical Power is added to the damage. - Wood: The target gets four stacks of the Thorns status condition.
+target gets four stacks of the Overheat status condition. - Light: 10% of the damage is additionally drained as Energy from the target to yourself. - Moon: The target gets two stacks of the Stunned status condition. - Water: Half of the target’s Physical Power is added to the damage. - Wood: The target gets four stacks of the Thorns status condition.